nguyenquanghaik53cb/message-app/README.md

-Step to build message application:
+Step to implement message application on backend:

 1. Build database
 Tables: